F. E. Olds: History

-R.B. introduced cornets soon afterward.
-The Super Olds line of trombones, trumpets and cornets was introduced in about 1932 and soon became legendary.
-Other models introduced in the 1930s include the Special, Military, Symphony and French models.
-All but the Super models could be ordered with a distinctive hammered finish on the bell.
-This was the standard finish for the Military line.
-The Super bass trombone could be had with two valves, both actuated by levers.
+R. B. introduced cornets soon afterward.
+The "Super" Olds line of trombones, trumpets, and cornets was introduced around 1932.
+Other models introduced in the 1930s included the "Special", "Military", "Symphony", and "French" models.
+All but the "Super" models could be ordered with a distinctive hammered finish on the bell.
+This was the standard finish for the "Military" line.
+The "Super" bass trombone was offered with two valves, both actuated by levers.
 This is likely the first production bass trombone with two valve levers.
-There were also some french horns made in the late 1930s, although they didn't appear in the catalogues at that time.
-The Recording model trumpet and cornet were probably designed shortly before the war halted production.
+There were also some French horns made in the late 1930s, although they didn't appear in the catalogs at that time.
+The "Recording" model trumpet and cornet were probably designed shortly before the war halted production.
 During World War II, the government had Olds produce saxophones along with the more standard strategic production.
-Today these are very rare as they were not generally available to the public and a large number of them went down with a supply ship in the Mediterranean.
-By 1941 Olds held at least six patents for trumpet and trombone design.
+Today, these are very rare as they were not generally available to the public, and a large number of them went down with a supply ship in the Mediterranean.
+By 1941, Olds held at least six patents for trumpet and trombone designs.

-Shortly after World War II ended and brass instrument manufacturing restrictions were lifted, Chicago Musical Instruments purchased F.E.
-Olds & Son.
+Shortly after World War II ended and brass instrument manufacturing restrictions were lifted, Chicago Musical Instruments (CMI) purchased F. E. Olds & Son.

-One of CMI's initial operating decisions was to begin producing a full line of background and low brass instruments in addition to the trumpet, cornet and trombone models that Olds was already making and had built its reputation on.
+One of CMI's initial operating decisions was to begin producing a full line of background and low brass instruments in addition to the trumpet, cornet, and trombone models that Olds was already making and had built its reputation on.
 However, the Olds plant in Los Angeles was not set up for manufacturing the additional brass lines and CMI had difficulty finding a partner who would provide these instruments to Olds without also producing the more profitable small brass and trombones.
-Instead, CMI's president, Maurice Berlin, coaxed Foster Reynolds, a former apprentice at J.W.
-York, 30 year veteran of the H.N.
-White company, and founder of F.A.
-Reynolds Co., out of retirement and sent him to Los Angeles with a directive to tool up the factory and begin manufacturing the full line of brasses.
+Instead, CMI's president, Maurice Berlin, coaxed Foster Reynolds, a former apprentice at J. W. York, 30 year veteran of the H. N. White company, and founder of the F. A. Reynolds Company, out of retirement and sent him to Los Angeles with a directive to tool up the factory and begin manufacturing the full line of brasses.

-Reynolds was regarded as one of the top brass instrument designers in the country, and was responsible for the introduction of many of the finest Olds trumpets and cornets.
+Reynolds was regarded as one of the top brass instrument designers in the country and was responsible for the introduction of many of the finest Olds trumpets and cornets.